-What Is A Black Eyed Pea Salad?
+What Is A Black-Eyed Pea Salad?

-What Are Black Eyed Peas?
+What Are Black-Eyed Peas?

-Using any dried legume in your cooking requires some preparation, but the texture and flavor of dried legumes far surpass their canned counterparts.
-First, sort through your black eyed peas to remove any that appear moldy, split, or wrinkled.
+First, sort through your black-eyed peas to remove any that appear moldy, split, or wrinkled.
 My reject pile is on the left side of this image.

-How Long Does It Take To Soak Black Eyed Peas?
+How Long Does It Take To Soak Black-Eyed Peas?

 Drain the water and rinse the peas to remove any residual field or factory dirt.
 Return the peas to the dutch oven and cover them with 4 inches of water.
 Bring this water up to a boil over medium-high heat.

-Carefully pour the softened black eyed peas into a colander to drain off the water.
+Carefully pour the softened black-eyed peas into a colander to drain off the water.
 Rinse the peas under cold water and allow them to drain while you prepare the garlic-ginger vinaigrette.

 Can I Use Canned Peas Instead?

-You can replace the dry black eyed peas in this salad with canned.
 Drain and rinse the can of peas in a colander to remove the canning liquid.
-Drain them well, or pat the black eyed peas dry so the dressing coats them later.
+Drain them well, or pat the black-eyed peas dry so the dressing coats them evenly.

-You can also swap the dried black eyed peas for frozen and thawed peas.
-Thaw the black eyed peas in the refrigerator and strain off any liquid.
+You can also swap the dried black-eyed peas for frozen and thawed peas.
+Thaw the black-eyed peas in the refrigerator and strain off any liquid.
 Again, dry the peas to ensure the garlic-ginger vinaigrette sticks to them later.

-How Do I Make The Dressing For Black Eyed Pea Salad?
+How Do I Make The Dressing For Black-Eyed Pea Salad?

 You can swap the lemon juice for fresh lime juice in this recipe.
 You can also replace the shallot with the same amount of yellow onion if you don’t have one.